-Many of the beaches in Santa Marta are only accessible by boat, there are alternative ways, however, it’s usually always faster to travel by small boat.
+Many of the beaches in Santa Marta are only accessible by boat, there are alternative ways, however, it’s always faster to travel by small boat.

 Palomino is a hippy paradise in La Guajira region of the country.
 Outside of the accommodating locals, this rustic location is popular with backpackers looking to escape the bigger cities.

 There are various things to do in Palomino with the main two attractions been the beach (perfect for surfing) and the river.
 River tubing includes a rustic motorcycle ride and a hike up in the mountains.